SCHarish/LibraryManagement/README.md

 * You can also use this postman collection to test the API https://www.postman.com/collections/89e1500bb70a8baa0694

 * For the Bulk import API, use the <b>sample.csv</b> added to this repository.

+---
+### Note

+<p>Before adding the Book entity, Author entity needs to be added.
+Because, Book entity requires an Author entity.
+Book entity has 1:N relationship with Author.</p>